blinklabs-io/cardano-up/README.md

 Flags:
   -D, --debug   enable debug logging
   -h, --help    help for cardano-up
+  -v, --verbose Show all available versions of packages

 Use "cardano-up [command] --help" for more information about a command.
 ```